fernandobrito/investments-toolkit/README.md

 * [Avanza](https://www.avanza.se): a Swedish broker
 * [CMC Markets](https://www.cmcmarkets.com/sv-se/): an international CFD broker

+### Figures

+Utilities to abstract the boilerplate on plotting figures, such as the correlation matrix or the candlestick chart with the trailing stop loss.

+### Formulas

+A module to hold formulas, such as the calculation of technical indicators.

+### Models

+Python classes to represent assets, price bars and data sources.

 ### Persistence

 Clients to interact with Google Firestore and for setting up HTTP requests local cache.

-### Models

-Python classes to represent assets, price bars and data sources.

-### Formulas

-A module to hold formulas, such as the calculation of technical indicators.

 ## Deployment